The Short Route to London (1889): A North German Lloyd Brochure on Luxury Ocean Travel and Global Routes

 Miscellaneous

-Surgeons: Each steamer carries an experienced surgeon, whose services are gratuitous so far as steerage passengers are concerned.
-Cabin passengers, however, generally expect to pay the doctor whenever he prescribes for them.
+Surgeons: Each steamer carries an experienced surgeon whose services are gratuitous for steerage passengers.
+Cabin passengers generally expect to pay the doctor whenever he prescribes for them.

 A Well-Equipped and Elegant Bathroom

-Baths - By applying to your bedroom steward these can be arranged for, and a certain hour appointed when you can take a bath every morning if you desire to do so.
+Baths—By applying to your bedroom steward, these can be arranged, and a certain hour can be appointed when you can take a bath every morning if you desire to do so.

-Seats at the table are allotted by the chief steward after the steamer leaves the dock.
+The chief steward allocates tables after the steamer leaves the dock.
 Children are not allowed at the table until all adult passengers have been seated.
 They generally have their meals served separately.

 Valuables

-The purser is authorized to undertake the custody of money, jewelry, and other valuables, for which purpose a safe is provided.
+The purser is authorized to custody money, jewelry, and other valuables, for which a safe is provided.

 Paper, Envelopes, Stamps, Etc.